-John Baxter, known for producing extremely productive special teams units and for also working with tight ends for nearly half of his coaching career, returned to USC in January of 2016 as its special teams coordinator and tight ends coach after spending a season at Michigan.
+John Baxter, known for producing extremely productive special teams units and for also working with tight ends for nearly half of his coaching career, is in his second season of his second stint at USC.
+He returned to USC in January of 2016 as its special teams coordinator and tight ends coach after spending a season at Michigan.

 Baxter was Michigan’s special teams coordinator in 2015.
 The Wolverines finished 12th nationally in ESPN’s special teams efficiency ranking (they were No. 1 two-thirds of the way into the season) after being 96th the previous year.
 Michigan was third nationally in kickoff returns, Jabrill Peppers was 19th in punt returns, Jehu Chesson returned a kickoff for a TD, UM allowed only 3 kickoff returns longer than 30 yards, Blake O’Neill had a Michigan Stadium record 80-yard punt and 43% of his punts were downed inside the 20-yard line and Kenny Allen hit 18-of-22 field goals and 44% of his kickoffs were touchbacks (O’Neill and Allen entered the season as non-scholarship players).
 Michigan won the 2016 Citrus Bowl.

 Baxter, 53, spent 4 years (2010-13) at USC as the associate head coach and special teams coordinator.
 He added the tight ends to his coaching duties in 2013.

 In 2013, fullback Soma Vainuku made the All-Pac-12 first team as a special teams player and Nelson Agholor was an All-American second team pick as a punt returner.
 USC blocked 6 kicks, returned 3 punts for TDs in a game to tie an NCAA record and allowed no punt return yards in 8 games.
 The Trojans won the 2013 Las Vegas Bowl.